PacoReinaCampo/OpenNN/lifecycle/scala/book/chapters/chapter2.md

-# Identifiers, Names and Scopes
+# IDENTIFIERS, NAMES AND SCOPES